TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/038 Using the Popup.md

 </Modal>
 ```

 So, the content of the popup is just a short message, and button.
 When the button is clicked, the user is taken to the View Todos page.
-So, we need to implement this method.
+We need to implement this method.

-## The Code
+## The Code in CreateTodo

 We will need a boolean field variable to manage whether the popup is displayed.